d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

-Besides the two sublayers described in the encoder, the decoder inserts a third sublayer, known as the encoder-decoder attention, between these two.
+Besides the two sublayers described in the encoder, the decoder inserts a third sublayer, known as the encoder--decoder attention, between these two.
-In the encoder-decoder attention, queries are from the outputs of the decoder's self-attention sublayer, and the keys and values are
+In the encoder--decoder attention, queries are from the outputs of the decoder's self-attention sublayer, and the keys and values are